 The catch: the falls are normally visited in daylight, whereas the glow-worms are only visible when it's dark.
 This generally limits the glow worms' visitors to those with their own transport who linger after dusk, or those staying in the area's limited accommodation.
 If you have a van or are otherwise equipped for camping, the Land of the Giants Campground is a very pleasant spot by the river within walking distance of the falls.

 Seeing the glow worms is easy.
 Once it is dark, simply grab a torch and follow the flat and easy walking path towards Russell Falls, about ten minutes from the car park.
-A small glow worm grotto - some damp rock and fern overhangs and fallen trees - is in the rainforest on the left side of the track shortly before the falls.
+A small glow worm grotto - some damp rock overhangs and fallen trees - is in the rainforest on the left side of the track shortly before the falls.
 A sign indicates the area, and tells you where to look.

 After your eyes have adjusted to the dark, the luminous larvae of the mosquito-like insects become more visible, and can resemble a field of stars in the night sky.